- Studying Law at Yale

 Matthew Axelrod ’97

 From 2003 to 2009, I served as an Assistant United States Attorney in Miami, Florida.
 From 2009 to 2013, I was on detail to Main Justice, where I worked as a Senior Counsel to the Assistant Attorney General for the Criminal Division and then as an Associate Deputy Attorney General.
 After spending 2014 in private practice, I returned to DOJ in February 2015 to serve as the Principal Associate Deputy Attorney General, responsible for helping the Deputy Attorney General run the day-to-day operations of DOJ.
+I left DOJ again in 2017 and am now a partner at Linklaters, where I do internal investigations and white collar defense work.

 I graduated from the Law School in 1997 and then spent two years clerking, first for the Hon.
 Ralph K. Winter on the United States Court of Appeals for the Second Circuit and then for the Hon.
 Janet C. Hall on the United States District Court for the District of Connecticut.
 After the clerkships, I moved back to my hometown of Boston, where I spent a little over three years working as a litigation associate for the now defunct law firm Hill & Barlow and then six months working at a litigation boutique, Donnelly, Conroy & Gelhaar.